UMM-CSci-3601/intro-to-git/README.md

 Each contact info page should:

-* Be named `<your_name>.md`, e.g., `Nic_McPhee.md`
+* Be named `<their_name>.md`, e.g., `Nic_McPhee.md`
 * Contain at least:
-   * Your name as you preferred to be called
+   * Their name as you preferred to be called
-   * Your preferred pronouns
+   * Their preferred pronouns
-   * Your preferred way(s) for people to contact you, perhaps with some info on which one(s) people should use if they need to get in touch quickly
+   * Their preferred way(s) for people to contact you, perhaps with some info on which one(s) people should use if they need to get in touch quickly
    * Any constraints on any of that info, e.g., "Don't call the apartment phone after 10pm or my roommate won't do dishes for a week."

-Your preferred contact methods is arguably the tricky part of this.
+The preferred contact methods is arguably the tricky part of this.
 You should _not_ feel that you need to share contact info you're not comfortable sharing.
 So if you want to include a phone number, that's fine, but it's _equally_ fine if